How to Hit a Hybrid Golf Club from Tee to Green

 Pros

-• Easier to work the ball because of narrow sole and smaller club face
+• Easier to work the ball left to right

-• Irons are easier to keep low when you need to hit a punch
+• Long irons are easier to keep low when you need to hit a punch

-• Low handicap players prefer the long irons due to higher swing speed
+• Low handicap players prefer the long irons because they have higher swing speed

 Cons